Realizing the Promise of AI Solutions

-AI holds incredible promise for transforming our software-driven world in general and DoD mission capabilities in particular.
-The computational advantages AI offers allow us to make the most of human-machine teaming, freeing humans to focus their attention on the types of tasks they do best.
-The SEI’s history as a federally funded research and development center (FFRDC) dedicated to software engineering means that we know what it takes to lay a foundation for confident, rapid adoption of AI for national defense and security.
-In collaboration with faculty and researchers at Carnegie Mellon University, the SEI focuses in the following areas:
+Artificial intelligence (AI) holds incredible promise for transforming our software-driven world in general and DoD mission capabilities in particular.
+AI can compute more data more quickly than even automated software.
+That computational advantage allows us to make the most of human-machine teaming, freeing humans to focus their attention on the types of tasks they do best.

 The SEI is working to study how quantum computing can serve as the next paradigm for optimization in fields like software verification and validation.